British Overseas Territories: Foreign affairs

 Foreign affairs of the overseas territories are handled by the FCDO in London.
 Some territories maintain diplomatic officers in nearby countries for trade and immigration purposes.
 Several of the territories in the Americas maintain membership within the Organisation of Eastern Caribbean States, the Caribbean Community, the Caribbean Development Bank, Caribbean Disaster Emergency Management Agency and the Association of Caribbean States.
 The territories are members of the Commonwealth of Nations through the United Kingdom.
 The inhabited territories compete in their own right at the Commonwealth Games, and three of the territories (Bermuda, the Cayman Islands and the British Virgin Islands) sent teams to the 2016 Summer Olympics.

 Although the Crown Dependencies of Jersey, Guernsey and the Isle of Man are also under the sovereignty of the British monarch, they are in a different constitutional relationship with the United Kingdom.
 The British Overseas Territories and Crown Dependencies are themselves distinct from the Commonwealth realms, a group of 15 independent countries (including the United Kingdom) sharing as monarch and head of state, and from the Commonwealth of Nations, a voluntary association of 56 countries mostly with historic links to the British Empire (which also includes all Commonwealth realms).
-Notably, while not independent Commonwealth realms, the territories are separately represented at the Commonwealth Games on the same basis as independent nation members, as are the three Crown Dependencies of Jersey, Guernsey and Isle of Man.
+Notably, while not independent Commonwealth realms, the territories are separately represented at the Commonwealth Games on the same basis as independent nation members, as are the three Crown Dependencies of Jersey, Guernsey and the Isle of Man.

 Full British citizenship has been granted to most 'belongers' of overseas territories (mainly since the British Overseas Territories Act 2002).

-Most countries do not recognise the sovereignty claims of any other country, including Britain's, to Antarctica and its off-shore islands.
+Most countries do not recognise the sovereignty claims of any other country, including Britain's, to Antarctica and its offshore islands.
 Five nations contest, with counter-claims, the UK's sovereignty in the following overseas territories: